ItzIvy05/SkyGround-Chronicles/README.md

 ## Installation

 **⚠ WARNINGS ⚠:**
-- **You must update Skyrim Special Edition to latest version on Steam to install this list.
+- **You must update Skyrim Special Edition to the latest version on Steam to install this list.
 DO NOT DOWNGRADE YOUR GAME TO INSTALL THIS LIST!**

 ### Pre-Installation